 |↑ Back to Top|

 Up to 12 point count technician positions and 1-2 crew leader positions available on multiple bird monitoring projects in the Sierra Nevada of California with Point Blue Conservation Science.
 This program offers a unique opportunity to explore and observe birds in some of the most beautiful landscapes in California, across a wide range of habitats, while collecting data to guide forest management in the Sierra Nevada and Southern Cascades.
-Field work covers a vast profile of elevations in coniferous forest, aspen, oak, post-burn, meadow, and chaparral habitats, with a significant focus on collecting data in recently burned areas.
+Field work covers a vast profile of elevations in coniferous forest, aspen, oak, meadow, and chaparral habitats, with a significant focus on collecting data in recently burned areas.
 We will also be collecting bat and owl acoustic data in the burns.

 |↑ Back to Top|